alephium/www/src/content/news/alephium-block-rewards-72d9fb9fde33/index.md

 **_Disclaimer: This article was edited on June 12th, 2024 when block time was reduced from 64 to 16s_**

 Mining is a critical component of maintaining and developing a public ledger.
 It is the process of validating transactions and adding them to the Alephium blockchain.
 In addition, mining is the only way to issue new Alephium tokens.
 A consensus protocol has been implemented to ensure only Alephium miners can mine and validate transactions.
-In Alephium, this is called <a href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" data-href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301">“Proof-of-Less-Work” (PoLW)</a>.
+In Alephium, this is called <a href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" >“Proof-of-Less-Work” (PoLW)</a>.

 For this process to be decentralized, having as many miners participating as possible is important.
 Hence, to incentivize the mining, the blockchain rewards the miner who successfully issues a new block and facilitates the transactions.